Brand for best change

 The kind of change we’re talking about starts outside the brand.
 Put simply, it reframes how buyers think, so they can make different and better decisions.
 Take Salesforce.
 It wasn’t always the CRM juggernaut it is today.
 To get people to take them seriously as an alternative to SAP and Oracle, they first had to get buyers to question the very notion of on-premise software.

 So a change strategy needs to begin with identifying key gaps in the market, and unique strengths and assets that qualify you to meet them.
-For our client Veracode, the blind spot was a readiness gap—applications are a major security threat, but Chief Information Security Officers are not making that an investment priority.
+For our client Veracode, the blind spot was a readiness gap—applications are a major security concern, but Chief Information Security Officers are not prioritizing investments required to reduce the threat.

 Once we define the desired change, we develop a relevant, higher-level brand role.
 Think of this as the change-oriented mission you want to rally people behind.
 PJA’s Unconventionals guest, GE, has been reinventing itself around its industrial core.
 As they pivot, much of their corporate marketing is aiming for big, cultural change: getting people excited about science and technology.